lsst/LDM-PMT/index.rst

 * Each piece has a dedicated technical manager.

-* Main responsibilites of techical managers:
+* Main responsibilites of technical managers:

   * Assemble the team capable of delivering work scoped through the WBS on-time and within budget.
 Provide daily technical management and leadership for the team, monitor and optimize team performance.